 Since 2012, the Rule of Law Education (ROLE) Project at The University of Hong Kong has been developing academic materials and other resources to interact with the general public to promote a better understanding of the rule of law in Hong Kong.

-To encourage secondary school students to think creatively and more deeply about the different elements of the rule of law and its significance in society, the ROLE Project is pleased to organise its 4th Rule of Law Essay Competition this year and is now inviting entries from senior (S.4 to S.6) secondary school students on the following topic:
+To encourage secondary school students to learn actively, think creatively, and to share their thoughts and opinions on the principles of the rule of law and its significance in society, the ROLE Project is pleased to organise its 5th Rule of Law Essay Competition this year and is now inviting entries from senior secondary school students on the following topic:

-The Rule of Law Essay Competition 2022 is open to all students who are currently enrolled in either S.4, S.5, or S.6 in any secondary school in Hong Kong.
+The Rule of Law Essay Competition 2023 is open to all students who are currently enrolled in either S.4, S.5, or S.6 (or equivalent) in any secondary school in Hong Kong.

 Language and Format

 Essays may be submitted either in Chinese (word limit: 900 words) or in English (word limit: 800 words); a student can submit ONLY ONE essay (in either English or Chinese).

 All essays will be scored anonymously by a panel of judges, who will assess each essay based on its 1) content; 2) structure; 3) writing style; and 4) creativity.